 Known for paintings based on historical Chinese photographs, Hung Liu’s subjects over the years have been prostitutes, refugees, street performers, soldiers, laborers, and prisoners, among others.
 As a painter, Liu challenges the documentary authority of historical Chinese photographs by subjecting them to the more reflective process of painting.
 Much of the meaning of Liu’s painting comes from the way the washes and drips dissolve the documentary images, suggesting the passage of memory into history, while working to uncover the cultural and personal narratives fixed – but often concealed – in the photographic instant.
 Washing her subjects in veils of dripping linseed oil, she both “preserves and destroys the image.”
 Liu has invented a kind of weeping realism that surrenders to the erosion of memory and the passage of time, while also bringing faded photographic images vividly to life as rich, facile paintings.
 She summons the ghosts of history to the present.
 In effect, Liu turns old photographs into new paintings.

-Recently, Liu has shifted her focus from Chinese to American subjects.
-By training her attention on the displaced individuals and wandering families of the American Dustbowl, Liu finds a landscape of overarching struggle and underlying humanity that for her is familiar terrain, having been raised in China during an era (Mao’s) of epic revolution, tumult, and displacement.
-The 1930s Oakies and Bindlestiff’s wandering like ghosts through Liu’s new paintings are American peasants on their way to California, the promised land.
-In these paintings, which have departed from her known fluid style in which drips and washes of linseed oil dissolve the photo-based images the way time erodes memory, she has have developed a kind of topographic realism in which the paint congeals around a webbing of colored lines, together enmeshed in a rich surface that belies the poverty of her subjects.
+Recently, Liu shifted her focus from Chinese to American subjects.
+By training her attention on the displaced individuals and wandering families of the American Dustbowl, Liu found a landscape of overarching struggle and underlying humanity that for her was familiar terrain, having been raised in China during an era (Mao’s) of epic revolution, tumult, and displacement.
+The 1930s Oakies and Bindlestiff’s wandering like ghosts through Liu’s newest paintings are American peasants on their way to California, the promised land.
+In these paintings, which have departed from her known fluid style in which drips and washes of linseed oil dissolve the photo-based images the way time erodes memory, she developed a kind of topographic realism in which the paint congeals around a webbing of colored lines, together enmeshed in a rich surface that belies the poverty of her subjects.
 In this, the new paintings are more factually woven to Lange’s photographs while also releasing the energy of color like a radiant of hope from beneath the grey-tones of history.